zeljkoobrenovic/grounded-architecture/_posts/2023-05-11-value-based-strategy.md

 <br>

-As IT architects, we often focus on designing scalable, secure, and efficient systems.
-However, true architectural success comes from **aligning IT strategy with business value creation**.
-Felix Oberholzer-Gee’s article, “[**Eliminate Strategic Overload**](https://hbr.org/2021/05/eliminate-strategic-overload),” introduces a **value-based strategy**, which simplifies strategic decision-making by focusing on initiatives that create substantial **value for customers, employees, and suppliers**.
-This concept directly relates to IT architecture, underscoring how **technology decisions** should support **overarching business goals**.
+Architects often talk about scalability, security, resilience, and efficiency.
+All of those matter.
+But by themselves they do not answer the most important question: **what kind of value is the organization actually trying to create?** Felix Oberholzer-Gee’s article, “[**Eliminate Strategic Overload**](https://hbr.org/2021/05/eliminate-strategic-overload),” is useful because it pushes strategy back toward value creation.
+Instead of spreading attention across too many initiatives, it asks leaders to focus on the kinds of moves that create meaningful value for **customers**, **employees**, and **suppliers**.

+For architects, that is a powerful reframing.
+It means technology should not be justified only in technical terms or even only in efficiency terms.
+It should be justified by the value it enables and protects.

 <br>